The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 * `__dirname` returns the parent directory of the current file.

 Now, if you run the server and visit the `host:port`, the server will send you the assets in the provided filepath.

-## Challenge

-**Task:**
-In `server/index.js`, write a server application using Express with the `logRoutes` middleware and the `serveStatic` middleware

-Feel free to add any additional `app.get` endpoints that your server can handle.

-When you've built your server, visit http://localhost:8080 (or whatever `port` number you chose) and test out your server!

-When you're content with how it works, push your code to github and [follow these steps to deploy a no-database server application using Render](https://github.com/The-Marcy-Lab-School/render-deployment-instructions).

-**Bonus Challenge**: Find your first React assignment (the Language Greeter App).
-Run `npm run build` to generate the `dist` folder.
-Build a server application to serve that `dist` folder and deploy the server application on Render.